arne-schroppe/dash/README.md

 returned as the last value in a file in order to have any effect.

-You might also have been wondering what that dot-syntax is, e.g. `io.read_ln`.
+You might also have been wondering what that dot-syntax is, e.g. `io.read_line`.
 That is Dash's module lookup syntax:
 ```
 celsius_kelvin_diff = 273